mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 PJSS Model 55: This is a weapon of classic style for a classic sport.
 Produced only in small numbers, it’s renowned among European hunters and trap shooters as a precise and prestigious weapon.
 The weapon’s rigid stock comes equipped with an integrated shock pad.
 Both barrels can be shot at once as a short burst (see Not Enough Bullets).

 **SPECIAL WEAPONS**
----

 Use the Exotic Ranged Weapon skill when firing these weapons.
 This skill is not on the list of skills it can be added **if someone wants to use one of these wacky weapons**.

 Ares S-III Super Squirt: This popular non-lethal weapon fires DMSO gel packs.
 The dimethyl sulfoxide forces the skin to absorb the chemicals the operator wishes to deliver.
 The attack itself causes no damage, but when the target is hit successfully, the DMSO delivers the substance directly into the target’s bloodstream as a Contact vector toxin (Toxins, Drugs, and BTLs).
 The Super Squirt uses Light Pistol ranges and can accept top- and underbarrel-mounted accessories

 Fichetti Pain Inducer: For a non-lethal weapon, the Fichetti Pain Inducer is not very humane.
 It makes someone feel like they are in a microwave, roasting from the inside out.
 Treat this as a toxin attack with a Power of 8 and a speed of Immediate.
 The target resists with Body + Willpower.
 If the modified Power exceeds the target’s Mental limit, the target must spend his next Action Phase doing whatever it takes to run away from the pain.
-The attacker can continue to hold her beam on a target with a Complex Action unless the gamemaster deems the target has dodged away or found cover.
+The attacker can continue to hold her beam on a target with a Major Action unless the gamemaster deems the target has dodged away or found cover.
 If the target cannot get out of the beam, he is incapacitated with pain, suffering a modifier equal to the modified Power on all tests for as long as the beam is trained on him.
 The Pain Inducer uses SMG ranges and can take top and underbarrel accessories.
 It has ten charges; when attached to a power point, it reloads one charge every ten seconds.
 Wireless: The Pain Inducer recharges by induction at a rate of 1 charge per hour

 Parashield Dart Pistol: The industry standard dart pistol, this fires injection darts with narcoject or another payload.
 The Parashield dart pistol uses Heavy Pistol ranges and can take top-mounted accessories.
 Wireless: The dart reports whether or not it has struck home and successfully injected.
 It may also report any gross physical anomalies in the target’s tissue, although its medical sensors are not very sophisticated (Device Rating of 1 for the dart).

 Parashield Dart Rifle: Originally designed to non-lethally take down large game animals at long ranges, the Parashield dart rifle uses compressed air cartridges to fire injection darts.
 This weapon includes a top-mounted imaging scope.
 It uses sporting rifle ranges and can mount top and underbarrel accessories.
 Wireless: The dart reports whether or not it has struck home and successfully injected.
 It may also report any gross physical anomalies in the target’s tissue, although its medical sensors are not very sophisticated (Device Rating of 1 for the dart).

 **MACHINE GUNS**
----

 Machine guns come in three varieties—light, medium, and heavy—that determine their ranges.
 All, even the “light” ones, are in fact very heavy and large.
 A light machine gun is physically bigger and heavier than an assault rifle.
 MMGs and HMGs could be carried by someone with Strength of 8+ and 10+ (respectively), but they work better as vehicle-mounted weapons.